 In accordance with Rules 13a-15 and 15d-15 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company carried out an evaluation, under the supervision and with the participation of management, including its chief executive officer and principal accounting and financial officer (the "Executives"), of the effectiveness of its disclosure controls and procedures as of the end of the period covered by this report.
-Based on that evaluation, the Executives concluded that the Company's disclosure controls and procedures were effective as of December 31, 2016 to provide reasonable assurance that information required to be disclosed in its reports filed or submitted under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.
+Based on that evaluation, the Executives concluded that the Company's disclosure controls and procedures were effective as of December 31, 2017 to provide reasonable assurance that information required to be disclosed in its reports filed or submitted under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.

-See page II-29 for Management's Report on Internal Control Over Financial Reporting.
+See page II-31 for Management's Report on Internal Control Over Financial Reporting.

-See page II-30 for Report of Independent Registered Public Accounting Firm for their attestation regarding our internal control over financial reporting.
+See page II-34 for Report of Independent Registered Public Accounting Firm for their attestation regarding our internal control over financial reporting.

-There has been no change in the Company's internal control over financial reporting that occurred during the three months ended December 31, 2016 that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.
+In January 2017, the Company acquired Delta Topco Limited.
+As a result of the acquisition, the Company is reviewing the internal controls of Delta Topco Limited and is making appropriate changes as deemed necessary.
+Except for the changes in internal control at Delta Topco Limited, there has been no change in the Company's internal control over financial reporting that occurred during the three months ended December 31, 2017 that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.

 Item 9B.
-Other Informatio n.
+Other Information.